volkamerlab/KinFragLib/notebooks/README.md

 The fragment library resulting from the KinFragLib fragmentation procedure comprises of about 3000 fragments.
 Ultimately, we want to demonstrate how this library can be used for recombining ligands.
 Before this can be done, we need to address two considerations:

-1. Filter for fragments that are not useful in a recombination, i.e. duplicates, fragments in pool X, fragments without dummy atoms, and fragments with dummy atoms only connecting to pool X. Also remove all AP fragments that show no hydrogen bond donors and acceptors (not hinge-like).
+1. Remove all fragments that are not useful in a recombination, i.e. duplicates, fragments in pool X, fragments without dummy atoms, and fragments with dummy atoms only connecting to pool X. Also remove all AP fragments that show no hydrogen bond donors and acceptors (not hinge-like).
 2. Select a diverse set of fragments (per subpocket) for recombination to (i) save computational cost and (ii) avoid recombination of highly similar fragments.

 ## 4. Combinatorial library